Help and Support

 Find your nearest Safe Space.

-If you are concerned that a new, former or existing partner has an abusive past you can ask the police to check under the Domestic Violence Disclosure Scheme (also known as ‘Clare’s Law’).
+If you're concerned that a new, former or existing partner has an abusive past you can ask the police to check under the Domestic Violence Disclosure Scheme (also known as ‘Clare’s Law’).
 This is your ‘right to ask’.
 If records show that you may be at risk of domestic abuse, the police will consider disclosing the information.
 A disclosure can be made if it is legal, proportionate and necessary to do so.

 If you are concerned about a friend or family member, you can apply for a disclosure on behalf of someone you know.